Syberkey/syberkey-site/content/_index.md

         style: "secondary"
     keyFeatures:
       - "One ID for all systems"
-      - "Biometric-secured password"
+      - "Biometric-secured to enable Truly One Password"
-      - "Advanced encryption"
+      - "Advanced Triple encryption"
       - "24/7 monitoring"

   - type: featureList
     title: "Our Core Features"
     features:
       - icon: "fingerprint"
-        title: "One ID"
+        title: "One Bio ID"
         description: "Access multiple systems with a single, secure biometric identifier."
       - icon: "key"
         title: "One Password"
-        description: "Simplify your digital life with a single, biometric-secured password."
+        description: "Simplify your digital life with a single, biometric-secured password.
+Truly a Single Password that can't be stolen or shared."
       - icon: "shield-alt"
         title: "SyberKey"
-        description: "Our unique technology for unparalleled cybersecurity in authentication."
+        description: "Our unique technology for unparalleled cybersecurity in Data Protection and Access Management"

   - type: content
     title: "Why Choose SyberKey?"
     background: "dark"
     reasons:
-      - "Advanced biometric authentication"
+      - "Advanced Novel biometric authentication"
       - "Seamless integration with existing systems"
       - "Enhanced security for digital signatures"
       - "Reduced risk of identity theft"